 “Essentially, you say they’re violating a child custody court order,” he adds.
 “So you need a court order, let’s say from a divorce case or paternity case, that you can enforce.”

 Florida’s UCCJEA requires its courts to enforce custody rulings from other countries that comply with Florida state law, whether or not they’re Hague Convention members.

 One factor for not enforcing is if the party was not afforded due process; another is if custody laws in the other country violate our concept of human rights.
 In Florida, Katz says, the failure of a country’s courts to consider the best interest of the child qualifies as a violation of human rights, and a Florida family court could decline to enforce a custody order from that country.

 What Happens if the Child and Parent Move Away

-And if child and parent move-away?
+And if the child and parent move away?
 That’s worse, of course.

 “Everyone has this misconception that there’s some sort of passport control,” says Hernandez.
 “Once you leave this country, there isn’t some magic GPS on your child’s name.”

 Some foreign governments have little control over parts of the country, and even functioning governments aren’t always helpful.
 “There are a lot of countries that are corrupt as far as the judicial system,” Katz says.
 “If the family is wealthy, they could probably pay people off.”